aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

       -n, --non-interactive           Non-interactive mode: never prompt for input.
-      --profile PROFILE               The name of the new profile.  [required] --email EMAIL                   Email address that will be associated with data you generate and will be exported along with it, should you choose to share any of your work.  [required]
+      --profile PROFILE               The name of the new profile.  [required] --email EMAIL                   Email address associated with the data you generate.
+The email address is exported
+                                      along with the data, when sharing it.
+                                      [required]
       --first-name NONEMPTYSTRING     First name of the user.  [required] --last-name NONEMPTYSTRING      Last name of the user.  [required] --institution NONEMPTYSTRING    Institution of the user.  [required]